-CAP-1002 for the treatment of DMD - We are currently conducting our HOPE-3, Phase III study for DMD and our ongoing OLE study of HOPE-2 for which we expect to spend approximately \$15.0 million to \$20.0 million in 2023.
-The expenses for our DMD program will include costs for personnel, clinical, regulatory and manufacturing-related expenses, including expenses related to the scale-up for potential commercial scale manufacturing.
+Deramiocel for the treatment of DMD - We are currently conducting our HOPE-3, Phase 3 study for DMD and our ongoing OLE study of the HOPE-2 trial for which we expect to spend approximately \$25.0 million to \$35.0 million in 2024.
+The expenses for our DMD program will include costs for personnel, clinical, regulatory and manufacturing-related expenses, including expenses related to the scale-up for potential commercial scale manufacturing if our deramiocel product is approved.

-Exosome-Based Therapeutics and Vaccines - Our exosome platform is in early-stage preclinical development.
-We expect to spend approximately \$4.0 million to \$6.0 million during 2023 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
-Our expenses for this program are primarily focused on the expansion of our engineered exosomes platform including the conduct of IND-enabling studies.
+Exosome-Based Therapeutics and Vaccines - Our exosome platform is in preclinical development.
+We expect to spend approximately \$3.0 million to \$5.0 million during 2024 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
+Our expenses for this program are primarily focused on the expansion of our engineered exosomes platform including the manufacturing of our StealthXTM vaccine to be used in connection with our collaboration with NIAID.

-Our expenditures on current and future clinical development programs, particularly our CAP-1002 and exosomes programs, cannot be predicted with any significant degree of certainty as they are dependent on the results of our current trials and our ability to secure additional funding and a strategic partner.
+Our expenditures on current and future clinical development programs, particularly our deramiocel and exosomes programs, cannot be predicted with any significant degree of certainty as they are dependent on the results of our current trials and our ability to secure additional funding and a strategic partner.
 Further, we cannot predict with any significant degree of certainty the amount of time which will be required to complete our clinical trials, the costs of completing research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
 The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during manufacturing and clinical development and as a result of a variety of other factors, including:

-- the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our product candidates; - the availability of necessary materials required to make our product candidates; - the costs, requirements and timing of, and the ability to secure, regulatory approvals; and - additional delays caused by the COVID-19 pandemic.
+- the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our product candidates; - the availability of necessary materials required to make our product candidates; - the costs, requirements and timing of, and the ability to secure, regulatory approvals; and - the availability and cost of facilities needed to manufacture our products.